jamessouthycoder19/Javalanche/README.md

     First check to see if the payload can still communicate with desired client, if it can, just send the message to that one, else, send a message to all of the other clients seeing if someone else can communicate with it.

 Test new Linux payload more

-Fix Windows payload reaching out to different beacon server other than beacon1

-Fix Linux payload reaching out to different beacon server other than beacon1